apache/airflow/docs/apache-airflow-providers-microsoft-mssql/connections/mssql.rst

     The host to connect to.

 Schema (optional)
-    Specify the schema name to be used in the database.
+    Specify the database name to be used

 Login (required)
     Specify the user name to connect.